azamuktam/aws-saa-c03-guides/topic-guides/17-SQS-SNS-Kinesis.md

 ---

+> **"Different SQS queues should receive different types of SNS messages."**

+→ **One SNS topic + SQS subscriptions + SNS filter policies**

+---

 > **"Some SQS messages are being processed twice."**

 → **Increase the visibility timeout**

-The processing time is probably longer than the visibility timeout.
+The processing time may be longer than the visibility timeout.

 ---